 Rheumatic conditions may also develop i.e. rheumatoid arthritis, when the immunes system becomes over-active resulting in painful joints and swelling.

-The symptoms of rheumatologic conditions one or more of the following:
+The symptoms of rheumatologic conditions are one or more of the following:

 The majority of rheumatic conditions are due to wear and tear to the joints or muscles later in life.
 However there are cases when this disease develops earlier which is caused by viral and/or genetic factors.

-With a rheumatology profile procedure it helps to prepare prior to your appointment.
+With a rheumatology profile it helps to prepare prior to your appointment.

 Make sure you drink plenty of water before you arrive for the test.
 This makes it easier to take a sample of blood from you.

 Initially our doctor will decide if you need a rheumatology specialist: appropriate blood tests will be ordered and carried out to get a better understanding and status of your rheumatic condition.
-The specialist, if required, will then assess your condition with the results and suggest the next steps to take to treat your disease.
+The specialist, if required, will then assess your condition with the results and suggest the next steps to take to treat your disease together with you.

 Gentle exercises: walking and swimming, will help improve your energy levels and mobility and enhance blood flow, including, muscle strengthening.
 Our doctor will suggest the type of exercises appropriate for your condition.
 A physiotherapist will also enhance this important part of your treatment.